ucrcsedept/galah/README.md

 Galah is a teaching utility that automatically analyzes students' code as they create it and provides feedback to both the students and the instructors.
-It does this by continually running tests on students' code aand providing the results to both the instructors and the students.
+It does this by continually running tests on students' code and providing the results to both the instructors and the students.

 Professors are responsible for creating test harnesses for their assignments,